 Managing MySQL database using PHPMyAdmin in Kubernetes

-NOTE: Before you proceed you must know how to connect to kubernetes cluster, have nginx ingress controller setup with certificate manager, and have mysql database pod deployed.
-Follow this guide if you do not have mysql deployed.
-Follow this guide to setup nginx ingress and cert manager.
+Make sure you are familiar with connecting to a Kubernetes cluster, have the Nginx ingress controller configured with a certificate manager, and have a MySQL database pod deployed.
+Only then, can you proceed.
+Follow this guide if you do not have MySQL deployed.
+Follow this guide to set up Nginx ingress and cert manager.

-Phpmyadmin is a popular open source tool to manage mysql database server.
-In this guide you will learn how to create new deployment and expose it as a service to access phpmyadmin from internet using nginx ingress controller.
+PhpMyAdmin is a popular open source tool to manage MySQL database server.
+Learn how to create a deployment and expose it as a service to access PhpMyAdmin from the internet using Nginx ingress controller.

-1. Create a deployment file called phpmyadmin-deployment.yaml and paste below values:
+1. Create a deployment file called phpmyadmin-deployment.yaml and paste the following values:

 apiVersion: apps/v1